Article

 Table of contents

 All eyes are now on ChatGPT, the AI tool that managed to hit the one million users mark just five days after its launch.
 Being totally free, but very effective and able to provide tailored answers to users’ questions, ChatGPT is becoming an integral part of our daily lives, both personal and professional.
+New technology like ChatGPT has transformed workflows in the past year, driving rapid advancements in how AI is integrated into design and research tasks.

 In this article, we’ll take a look at the benefits and limitations of using ChatGPT.
 We will also provide some examples and tips when you want to use it for your project, so keep reading.